 Making a party-thrower liable is rare, but it can happen.
 It is a good idea to use the following tips and information to help decrease your potential legal liability.

 Stay safe in the new year by being a responsible social host.
 If you have been involved in an accident related to a social gathering, you may have a legal claim.
-Contact our team of lawyers at Diamond and Diamond at 1-800-567-HURT or visit our website to speak to someone now about your claim.
-Consultations are free, and we have offices located throughout British Columbia.
+Contact Diamond and Diamond Lawyers LLP at 1-800-567-HURT or visit our website to speak to someone now about your claim.
+Consultations are free throughout British Columbia.

-Happy new year from everyone at Diamond and Diamond!
+Happy new year from everyone at Diamond and Diamond Lawyers LLP!